Connect Jira with Automation

 -

-Configure the Create work item action as follows:
+Configure the Create work item action:

 - Project: Set the Jira project where you want to create the issue.